 At Northwest Neurology, our highly-specialized physicians and support staff provide accurate and compassionate care for a wide variety of neurological conditions.
 They deliver excellent patient education and modern treatments with predictable outcomes.
 Magnetic Resonance Imaging is just one of their many diagnostic tools.

-If you need an MRI in Lake Barrington, Rolling Meadows, Arboretum South Barrington, Crystal Lake and Libertyville, IL, please don't hesitate to contact us for an appointment.
+If you need an MRI in Lake Barrington, Rolling Meadows, Arboretum South Barrington, Crystal Lake, North Brook and Libertyville, IL, please don't hesitate to contact us for an appointment.

 Have you been wondering if massage therapy could help ease your headache pain?
 The neurologists at Northwest Neurology in Lake Barrington, Rolling Meadows, Arboretum South Barrington, Crystal Lake and Libertyville, IL, explains how you may benefit from massage.

 How does massage therapy address headache pain?

 When you get tension or migraine headaches, you've probably noticed that the muscles in your head, neck and shoulders become very tight.
 Tension in those muscles tends to worsen headache pain.
 Tense muscles can also cause increased pain if they press on the nerves that serve your head and neck.
 During a massage, the masseuse gently relaxes and loosens stiff muscles, reducing pain in the head and neck.

 Massage can also be helpful in decreasing pain caused by trigger points.
 Trigger points are tight knots of tissues that are very sensitive to the touch.
 If you press on one in your neck or shoulder, you may feel pain shoot into your head.